Gioyik/fxos/README.md

 # FxOS
-The basic purpose is to provide some simple automations based upon common Git workflows
+The basic purpose is to provide some simple automations based upon common Firefox OS git workflows

 ## Installation
 From Rubygems: